Yokaichi Station Night Walk: Denim Mecca, Honmachi Arcade & Tokiwa-dori — Higashiomi City, Shiga

 A mix of shuttered stores and stylish open shopfronts along the Honmachi arcade

-Closed shutters sit beside shops with quietly considered facades.
-Rather than the stagnation that often settles over aging shopping streets, there's something here that feels like it's moving — slowly, carefully, but forward.
+Closed shutters sit alongside shops with quietly considered facades.
+Rather than the stagnation that often settles over aging shopping streets, there's something here that feels like it's moving — a new energy coming through in the quiet stretches.

 A denim shop on the left and a modern hotel across the street